COVID Relief

 Dry Rations Support in rural Tamil Nadu

 In villages in Ranipet, Thiruvannamalai, Kachipuram and Thiruvallur districts in Tamil Nadu where tribal communities, daily wage earners, traditional Dalit artist communities were severely impacted, Katradi has distributed ration kits and food for 100s of families from April until December, 2020.
-Our dedicated Volunteer team headed by Thilagavathi Palani distributed 200+ ration kits every month to far flung villages of Irular, Boom-boom mattukarar, Kattaikoothu artists, daily wage earners identifying those families that were particularly vulnerable or marginalised.
+Our dedicated Volunteer team headed by Thilagavathi Palani distributed 200+ ration kits every month to far flung villages of Irular and Boom-Boom Mattukarar tribal communities, Kattaikkuttu artists, all daily wage earners, identifying those families that were particularly vulnerable or marginalised.

 Card image cap